PaulStSmith/figlet-comment-generator/FIGLet/readme.md

 ### Smushing Rules

-The library implements all standard FIGlet smushing rules as defined in the FIGlet specification:
+The library implements all standard FIGLet smushing rules as defined in the FIGLet specification:

 ```csharp
 // Check if a specific smushing rule is enabled